igorski/efflux-tracker/README.md

 Unit testing
 ------------

-Unit tests are run via Mocha, which is installed as a dependency.
+Unit tests are run via Jest, which is installed as a dependency.
 You can run the tests by using:

-    npm test
+    npm run test

 Unit tests go in the _./test_-folder.
 The file name for a unit test must be equal to the file it is testing, but contain the suffix "_.test_", e.g. _Functions.js_ will have a test file _Functions.test.js_.